spencerbf/Git_CV/README.md

 - Writing up job specs
 - Updating in-house database with new candidate skills and requirements
 - Marketing jobs to candidates
-#### Key Achievements:
-- 19 deals in my first 6 months
-- First resourcer to qualify for the quarterly club trip, which was an all expenses paid trip to Dubai for 4 days.

 #### March 2013 – May 2014
 Gap year – Travelling + part time employment whilst spending time with friends who I met on my travels.